nunofachada/perfandpubtools/docs/userguide.md

 #### 4.2.2\.
 Extract performance data from a file

-The [get_gtime] function extracts performance data from one file containing the default output of [GNU time] command.
+The [get_time_gnu] function extracts performance data from one file containing the default output of [GNU time] command.
 For example:

 ```matlab